 Why Is Willamette Valley Unique?

-Aside from world-renowned wines, the Willamette Valley’s natural beauty lends itself perfectly to outdoor activities.
+Aside from world-renowned wines, the Willamette Valley’s natural beauty lends itself to outdoor activities.
 Cycling, kayaking, hiking, waterfalls, wildflowers, and spectacular fall colors can complement a wine and beer tasting, shopping, and local gastronomy itinerary.

 Passion for Wine magazine named the Willamette Valley, Wine Region of the Year in 2016.
 Willamette Valley, as one of the world’s leading Pinot Noir producing regions, should be on your radar.
 This cool climate region not only produces award-winning Pinot Noir, but also exceptional Riesling, Chardonnay, Pinot Gris, and Pinot Blanc.

-The Willamette Valley AVA is home to nine sub-AVAs.
+The Willamette Valley AVA is home to eleven sub-AVAs.
 These smaller AVAs recognize areas within the larger Willamette Valley AVA that have a distinct climate, soil, elevation, or other physical characteristics that make them particularly suitable for wine production.